-Finally, if governments would have exert pressure on banks to increase their loan supply, it would be reasonable to assume that governments would pressure banks to especially extend new loans at advantageous interest rates to low-quality firms that are (at least partially) government-owned.
+Finally, if governments exerted pressure on domestic banks to increase their loan supply, we would expect that governments would have pressured banks to extend new loans at advantageous interest rates especially to low-quality firms that are (at least partially) government-owned.
 To investigate this possibility, we collect ownership information on all firms in our sample from Amadeus.
-When comparing the fraction of government ownership across zombie and non-zombie firms, we find that zombie firms do not have a higher fraction of government ownership (see Table 3, Panel G and H).
+When comparing the fraction of government ownership across zombie and non-zombie firms, we find that zombie firms do not have a higher fraction of government ownership (see Table 4, Panel G and H).
 To ensure that our results are not driven by lending to government-owned firms in our sample, we rerun our lending regressions and exclude firms that have positive government ownership.
-Table 5 presents the results for this test, which all remain quantitatively and qualitatively the same.
+Table 6 presents the results for this test, which all remain quantitatively and qualitatively the same.